alexche77/serverless-djang-todo-api/README.md

 7. Go to /admin and try to login, it should work.

+# Testing:

+Execute `docker compose exec app sh -c 'python3 manage.py test'`

+# Deploying with zappa

-# About lambci/lambda:build-python3.8
+## About lambci/lambda:build-python3.8

 This image is as close as it can to AWS Lambda environment, so, if our code runs well within that container, then it means that it will work on actual AWS Lambda.

-# Deploying with zappa

 TODO: Thingking about expanding this guide
 TODO: Add steps to create zappa utility user on AWS console